 In accordance with the Companies' Law, and the Parent Company's Memorandum of Incorporation and Articles of Association, a maximum of 10% of the profit for the year before contributions to KFAS, NLST, Zakat and board of directors' remuneration is required to be transferred to the general reserve.
 Such annual transfers may be discontinued by a resolution of the shareholders' general assembly upon a recommendation by the Board of Directors.
 There are no restrictions on the distribution of this reserve.
+The Board of Directors recommended to discontinue the annual transfer of the general reserve.
+This recommendation is subject to the approval of the shareholder at the AGM of the Parent Company.

-9 RELATED PARTY TRANSACTIONS AND BALANCES
+11 RELATED PARTY TRANSACTIONS AND BALANCES